This is How You Do Winter

 But there is one significant difference: Kemi is a model town for tourism, and defines how an off-beat destination can embrace their state and turn the heavy hand of winter into something incredibly positive.
 Among other things, two massive attractions bring this sleepy town to life.

 Our first night in the town was timed with the opening of the 20th annual LumiLinna Snow Castle.
-The whole town appeared to converge outside the structure as we were treated to live music, fireworks, and the first opportunity to scope out the rooms.
+It should be noted that staying at a snow castle or at one of the unique glass igloos in Finland is becoming very popular due to the chance of viewing northern lights.
+For the LumiLinna snow castle, the whole town appeared to converge outside the structure as we were treated to live music, fireworks, and the first opportunity to scope out the rooms.
 LumiLinna is the largest snow structure in the world that is magically assembled in only about three weeks time.

 Included is a restaurant that seats 200 people (and serves a luscious creamy reindeer soup), with tables made from ice lifted from the bay.
 There’s a hotel with themed rooms, and a chapel that keeps busy throughout the season.